 - Muir, Alex.
 In progress.

 - Zhu, Wenhui.
-In progress.
+2018.
 The perception and production of Mandarin vowels.
 PhD thesis.

 - Yang, Shuxia.
 2017.
 Mandarin compounds at the interface.
 PhD thesis.

 Academic Leaders Programme - 2017

 Assistant Dean (Academic) - Faculty of Arts

 - Brown, J., & Tukuitonga, K. (2018).
 Niuean.
 Journal of the International Phonetic Association, 48 (1), 117-127.
 10.1017/S0025100317000500